-And ISIS has a track-record of seizing lucrative assets such as refineries.'A setback'
+And ISIS has a track-record of seizing lucrative assets such as refineries.

 Government forces have renewed air strikes on militants while militants in the western province of Anbar say they have made advances, with a number of police stations near the town of Hit going over to dissident tribes.

 Further north, the Iraqi government said it had recaptured the citadel in the strategic town of Tal Afar, where militants were said to have taken control on Monday.

 An army spokesman told the AFP news agency that troops were planning to press on to militant-held areas in Mosul on Thursday.

 "I would like to say once again that what has happened in Iraq is a setback but not every setback is a defeat," Mr Maliki said on Wednesday.